wp-plugins/cookillian/readme.txt

 == Changelog ==

-= 1.0.21 =
+= 1.1 (May 31 2012) =
+* __Added:__ Support for "Implied Consent"
+* __Added:__ Support for caching plugins, such as WP Super Cache and W3 Total Cache
+* __Added:__ Option to provide custom styling for the alert from the menu
+* __Added:__ Option to delete cookies before or after the visitor has opted out
+* __Added:__ Option to adjust geolocation cache time, as well as clear it
+* __Added:__ Backup geoloaction service, provided by [freegeoip.net](http://www.freegeoip.net), should the default geoloaction service fail.
+* __Added:__ Export option (CSV) for statistics
+* __Added:__ Dashboard widget, giving quick overview of newly added cookies and top statistics
 * Fixed: Fixed a bug that overwrote existing cookies from the __Cookies__ listing
-* Fixed: Added a method for avoiding cached reloads of the visiting page, after a visitor answered the alert, to avoid alert from showing again
 * Fixed: Empty country name on "Unknown" country in statistics
+* Fixed: If a generic "EU" or "AP" is retured by the geolocation service, determine if selected countries falls within that region
 * Changed: On JavaScript-enabled browsers, the _Delete_ box has been replaced by a _Remove_ button in the __Cookies__ listing
+* Changed: Made the _noscript_ tag optional, to accomodate caching plugins
+* Changed: Shortcode for listing cookies now accepts multiple groups, as well as exclusion

 = 1.0.17.1 (22 May 2012) =
-* Fixed: Fixed bug that caused the plugin from operating on certain systems
+* Fixed: Fixed bug that caused the plugin from operating on certain systems (apache_note())

 = 1.0.17 (22 May 2012) =
 * __Added:__ Support for [MaxMind](http://www.maxmind.com) geolocation database or Apache module/NginX GeoIP module